 - Community Residences, Inc. in Chantilly Carpenter’s Shelter in Northern Virginia

 - Help and Emergency Response, Inc.(HER) in Portsmouth and Chesapeake

 - New Life for Youth in Richmond

-- Habitat for Humanity chapters in Danville-Pittsylvania County, Eastern Shore, Lancaster/Northumberland, Metro Richmond, New Kent County, Tri-Cities and South Hampton Roads
+- Habitat for Humanity chapters in Danville-Pittsylvania County, Eastern Shore, Farmville, Lancaster/Northumberland, Metro Richmond, New Kent County, Northern VA, Tri-Cities, South Hampton Roads and Hanover County

 Rebuilding Together Richmond